AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Known Issues {#known-issues-11382}

 - SITES-12573 - GraphQL queries using variables inside of a filter will fail if one variable is not specified.
 Please do not update to this release shall you use GraphQL with AEM as a Cloud Service.
+- SKYOPS-51970 - Identified regression of the FACT version used in the buildImage step, leading to un-matching user mapping.
+- GRANITE-44542 - Issues have been reported for customers who did not specify a package nodetype (by providing a .content.xml with jcr:primaryType) for folders included in the package filter.
+This caused these folders to be treated as nt:folder, creating issues in various cases.

 ### Fixed Issues {#fixed-issues-11382}